 Tunisia and Egypt have removed their long-entrenched autocratic rulers.
 Yemen is in upheaval, Libya has erupted only in the last 24 hours, and even Iran’s theocratic oligarchy is being threatened again by protests.
-The political, economic, and religious dimensions of these revolutions is beyond the expertise of our humble blog, but the revivified debate over the role of social media continues to intrigue.
+The political, economic, and religious dimensions of these revolutions is of our humble blog, but the revivified debate over the role of social media continues to intrigue.

 Do the events of the last few weeks across the Arab world disprove his argument?

 Even if you never agreed with his point, surely you can appreciate Gladwell’s willingness to ask tough questions to those who simply assume social media equals substantive change.
 In the early days of the upheavals (as I write, the BBC is reporting escalating clashes in Bahrain!), Gladwell and Clay Shirky, Professor of New Media at New York University, engaged in a brief debate entitled “Do Social Media Make Protests Possible?”